sali6798/quiz-panda/README.md

 To-do list:
+* Adding the access code to the link received
+* Add a database of sample questions
+* Having the ability to take a random quiz as a trivia game
+* Adding option of creating quizzes with input answers or true false
+* Adding math operations and symbols to choose from
-* Improvement to be done 1: Having the ability to take some default quizzes on the application as a trivia game can be a nice feature to add.
+* Having the ability to take some default quizzes on the application as a trivia game can be a nice feature to add.

 ## Status